mit72/SoundWave/README.md

 - Go to out/artifacts download the latest jar file
 - Only for Windows devices

+# Change log a0.6.2

+- Fixed a bug where border buttons would not work when being automatically signed in

 # Change log a0.6.1

 - Fixed a bug where track logging wouldn't work for the same track